ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 Redacted element:
 : The hash of an element redacted from an array data structure.

-Presented Disclosed Claimset:
+Presented Disclosed Claims Set:
 : The CBOR map containing zero or more Redacted keys or Redacted elements.

-Validated Disclosed Claimset:
+Validated Disclosed Claims Set:
 : The CBOR map containing all mandatory to disclose claims signed by the issuer, all selectively disclosed claims presented by the holder, and ommiting all instances of redacted_keys and redacted_element claims that are present in the original sd_cwt.